UW-Madison Psychedelic Symposium 2025: Reset

 Zoë Dubus is a post-doctoral researcher in history of medicine at Cermes3 (Université Paris Cité, CNRS, Inserm), in the ARCHE project.
 She obtained a funding from the Institut pour la Recherche en Santé Publique (IRESP), which seeks to document the history of clinical trials involving psychedelics in addiction treatment and psychiatric care in France and Anglo-American country.
 Author of numerous publications, her work aims more generally to understand the relationship between doctors and psychotropic drugs, conceived alternatively as innovative medicines or as toxic substances.

-Neuroscience & Neoropharmacology & Clinical
+Neuroscience & Neuropharmacology & Clinical

 Portrait of Ashton BarberJosephine Anderson